CharnelMouse/autodb/cran-comments.md

 > Windows.

 This has been fixed:
-- The performance of some package functions was improved;
-- Most of the test time is spent on property tests, which check many randomly-generated test cases.
-These were set to sample less test cases on CRAN.
+- The property tests have been set to sample even less test cases on CRAN than before.